Analysis: Oregon vs. Ohio State showdown arrives as 12-team playoff field starts taking shape

 • Penn State has back-to-back trips to USC and Wisconsin before returning home for its Super Bowl — a Nov.
 2 matchup against Ohio State.

-I’m telling you there’s a chance: Indiana
+I’m telling you, there’s a chance: Indiana

 The Hoosiers have been the feel-good story of the Big Ten under coach Curt Cignetti, racing to a 6-0 record with an offense averaging a Big Ten-best 47.5 points per game.
 For the Hoosiers to make the playoff, they likely can absorb only one loss.
-They are host to Nebraska next week, Washington in two weeks and Michigan on Nov.
+They play host to Nebraska next week, Washington in two weeks and Michigan on Nov.
 9. Circle Nov.
 23 on your calendar.
 That’s when Indiana visits Ohio State.

 They need help: Illinois, Nebraska, Rutgers (each one loss), Michigan, Washington, USC (two losses)